FairAppeal

 Eastlake hugs the east shore of Lake Union, with houseboats, a long commercial spine, and dense mid-rise apartments alongside surviving single-family stock.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on an Eastlake home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Eastlake home turns on neighborhood-level math.

 How are Eastlake property taxes calculated?